RLOpenCatalyst/core/README.md

 To decrease the back and forth in issues, and to help us get to the bottom of them quickly, we use the issue template below.
 You can copy/paste this template into the issue you are opening and edit it accordingly::

 ```
-  Bug description : [Description About Bug]

   Version:[Version of the project installed]

   Environment:[Details about the environment such as the Operating System, cookbook details, etc.]
-   Catalyst Version:[Tag or Latest Version]
-   OS Type and Version :
-   Versions of MongoDB , NodeJS:
-   Browser Type and Version:
-   Chef Client and Server Version:

   Scenario:[What you are trying to achieve and you can't?]